 What do poems have?

 Next lesson, we discuss what poems have, and I make sure to clarify that this list is what SOME poems have – not ALL poems.
+We talk about how there are no rules for poetry!
+There is nothing that poetry has to have.
+Some poems rhyme, but poems to have to rhyme.
+Some poems include a beat or a tune, but not all poems.
+Poets might also include onomatopoeias, alliteration, action words, or repetitions.
 Then, we find examples of these in our poetry folders.

 Types of Poems

-The next few lessons all showcase different types of poems: color poems, shape poems, acrostic poems and object poems.
+The next few lessons all showcase different types of poems: color poems, shape poems, acrostic poems, object poems, and songs.
 I start each lesson with an example of this type of poetry and then we plan and write one together.
+Students get a planning sheet and some poem writing paper.
+I make sure to have options with lines and options with no lines.

 Feelings and Line Breaks